The Best Juicers (Updated for 2023)

 The main types of juicers include:

 Centrifugal – A centrifugal juicer works by forcing the vegetable or fruit onto centralized rotating blades.
-This basically and carefully grates the produce and then throws it outwards onto a spinning mesh screen(turning at a thousands of revolutions per minute).
+This carefully grates the produce and then throws it outwards onto a spinning mesh screen(turning at a thousands of revolutions per minute).
 The juice penetrates the screen while the pulp is retained.
 The pulp ultimately slips up the beveled screen and gets forced over the top and into a container.
 The is exactly how the pulp is separated from the juice.
 It has a very high removal rate and the large mesh screen makes the juicing of pulpy fruit very easy and effortless.
 Nonetheless, exceptionally pulpy (i.e. bananas) and really soft fruits do a lot better by simply tossing them into a blender.

 Masticating – In a masticating juicer, the vegetables and fruit are completely compressed in the auger.
 Then the juice moves through a small mesh screen in the bottom, meanwhile the pulp is forced forward where it is ejected at the far end.
 This is the best type of machine if you plan to use leafy green vegetables.